This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Jade plants have a bit of a Goldilocks attitude regarding temperature.
 They are not cold-tolerant and don’t like to be subjected to intense heat.
 They want their temperature just right.

 Many jade growers keep their plants inside, so controlling the temperature is easy.
-If your jade plants turn red, consider exactly where it is placed in your home.
+If your jade plants turn red, consider where they are placed in your home.
 Is it near a drafty window in the winter?

 Is it sitting by a heating vent?
-Seemingly minor conditions such as these may be just drastic enough to start to make your jade plants turn red.
+Seemingly minor conditions such as these may be just drastic enough to make your jade plants turn red.

 Is it bad if jade turns red?